 - Coordinate Control of the school development processes, especially the activities of the working groups

 - Organize and implement cyclical evaluations

-- Ensure the flow of information between all those involved in school development (school management, regular information for teacher and staff conferences, work groups, external counselors, etc.)
+- Ensuring the flow of information for all persons involved in school development (school management, regular information for teacher and staff conferences, working groups, external consultants, etc.)